TangWeb/slidizle/README.md

 // callback when a slide is clicked onClick					: null,

+// callback before the slider change from one media to another beforeChange 				: null,

 // callback when the slider change from one media to another onChange				: null,

+// callback after the slider change from one media to another afterChange  				: null,

 // callback when the slider change for the next slide onNext					: null,